adrientetar/kotlin-ufo/README.md

 With this library, one can read and write [UFO fonts], which in turn allows using the [fontmake] compiler.

-UFO 2 and UFO 3 are supported.
-UFO 2 fonts are converted to UFO 3 on import.
-UFOZ (ZIP-compressed UFO) is also supported.
+UFO 3 is supported, as well as UFOZ (ZIP-compressed UFO).
+UFO 2 import is supported.

 Maven library
 -------------